DecentralizeJustice/MultisigCryptoDesktop/README.md

 <img src="readMeArt/art/howInfo1.png" width="100%" height="900">

 Matt creates his keys on several devices, and this method is so secure that he can safely use a public printer and computer to print his wallet.
+A hacker would have to hack Matt's phone, labtop, and the public computer that he used to create the wallet if they wanted to steal Matt's private keys.

 ## Advantages
 - Decentralized Protection